daheym/ForTheKing-FailsaveGenerator/README.md

 This program can also be used to generate regular backup copies from any file you want.
 You can pack the program into a standalone *.exe by using PyInstaller.

+The .zip archive contains an executable version of the python script.